Indie pop: Characteristics

 Indie pop was an unprecedented contrast from the gritty and serious tones of previous underground rock styles, as well as being a departure from the glamour of contemporary pop music.
 Distinguished from the angst and abrasiveness of its indie rock counterpart, the majority of indie pop borrows not only the stripped-down quality of punk, but also "the sweetness and catchiness of mainstream pop".
-Music critic Simon Reynolds says that indie pop defines itself against "charting pop".
-Abebe explains: